Category:1018 Fly Ash for Concrete

 Fly ash marketing entities or terminals that fail to comply with the qualified status as set forth in Specification Sec 1018 will be required to designate the silo(s), bin(s), or storage facility from which they propose to furnish fly ash for MoDOT projects.
 The producer must sample, test, and report satisfactory test results for each designated silo, bin, or storage facility.
-Prior to any shipment and following a satisfactory report furnished to the Chemical Laboratory Director, each silo, bin, or storage facility will be sampled and sealed by the Field Materials Chemist.
+Prior to any shipment and following a satisfactory report furnished to the Chemical Laboratory Director, each silo, bin, or storage facility will be sampled and sealed by the Senior Chemist.
 If the results of testing by the Central Laboratory are satisfactory, the sealed silo, bin, or storage facility will be approved.
 This procedure will continue until adequate quality control has been re-established.

 1018.2.4 Destination Inspection of Approved or Certified Fly Ash